Você Sabia?

-"Você Sabia?" ("Did You Know?" in literal translation) is a Brazilian YouTube channel focusing on entertainment and curiosities created on September 1, 2013, hosted by Lukas Marques and Daniel Mologni.
+"Você Sabia?" ("Did You Know?" in literal translation) is a Brazilian YouTube channel focusing on entertainment and curiosities created on September 1, 2013, hosted by Lukas Marques and Daniel Molo.
 "Você Sabia?" features edutainment videos such as theories, mysteries, trivia, and other topics.
 The creators also maintain a secondary channel called "Você Sabia GAMES."

 In the past, the channel had numerous features, such as "VS10", "Você Sabia Porque" ("Did you know why?"), "VSNews", and others.
 However, the channel currently has only two regular series, "VSResponde" (Q&A series) and "Você Sabia?
 Retrô".

 In 2017, the project gave rise to the book "Você Sabia? + de 400 Coisas Que Você Deveria Saber" ("Did You Know?
 400+ Things You Should Know").

 Although educational, the channel has been the subject of several controversies and criticisms, due to the fact that some of its old videos are not considered politically correct.

 As of October 1st, 2023, the channel is the 55th most-subscribed YouTube channel in the world with 44.9 million subscribers.